Naticord/naticord/README.md

 - Other various channels such as fourms and such
 - Edit reply and delete.
 # Bugs
-- Group chats do not load.
-This will be fixed in the future.
 - Sometimes markdown glitches out.
 # Projects that have helped out
 - Insomnia: Godsend for fucking around with Discord APIs however I want.
 Overall great tool